 Why did you become an investor?

 I had been an entrepreneur most of my career and had intended to continue on that track.
-The chance to become an investor was opportunistic, rather than planned.
+As it says on peggywester.com in the blog post ‘Setting Up A Business For Beginners’, “Financial independence is something that we all dream of achieving” and I was no different.
+But the chance to become an investor was opportunistic, rather than planned.
 When I left my second start up in 2000, a few VC firms wanted to tap my operational and managerial experience by having me work with their portfolio companies.
 I decided to do this “for awhile” and “awhile” became sixteen years and counting.

 What is US Venture Partners?